 Wherever you're going, chances are someone has been there, done that - and written about it.
 And now you get to benefit from their experience.

 Even if you've never done it before, joining and participating in a travel forum is simple.

 The first thing you have to do is find the right forum (more on the best travel forums below).

 Once you've found a place that speaks to you, you will have to register.
 It's free, and you only have to give out the information you feel comfortable sharing.
 You'll need a user name (choose something you'll remember - your user name will appear on your forum posts, or conversations) and a password (make sure you jot this down so you don't forget it).
 And now, you're ready to throw yourself into the fray.

 Most forums have a section for new members, or 'newbies'.
 It's called something like 'Introducing Yourself' or 'Post here first'.
 Don't worry - it'll be obvious.

 Drop in and say hello, tell people who you are - a few sentences are enough.
 Upload a photo of yourself (or a cartoon or caricature if you'd rather).
 The point is to signal to people you are interested in taking part in the forum and that you'll be posting once in a while.

 Then find a thread - or a conversation - that interests you and jump in.
-Just click on it and ask a question, or if you can, answer one, all in the spirit of giving back in as well as taking.
+Just click on it and ask a question, or if you can, answer one, all in the spirit of giving back.

-Whatever your travel question, travel forums are an excellent source of research - straight from the ground and usually answered by people who are right where you want to go.
+Whatever your travel question, a travel or tourist forum is an excellent source of research - straight from the ground and usually answered by people who are right where you want to go.